-The consolidated entity has recognised a loss of \$103,105 (2016: gain \$90,975) in profit or loss in respect of impairment of non-current receivables for the year ended 30 June 2017.
+The consolidated entity has recognised a nil loss (2017: loss \$103,105) in profit or loss in respect of impairment of non-current receivables for the year ended 30 June 2018.
 Non-current receivables are assessed for recoverability based on the underlying terms of the contract.
 A provision for impairment is recognised when there is objective evidence that an individual receivable is impaired.
 These impairment amounts have been included in the income statements.